grain-lang/grain/stdlib/fs.md

 }
 ```

-Represents information about an item in a directory
+Represents information about an item in a directory.

 ### Fs.**RemoveMode**